What Muse Hub is in MuseScore and what it’s for

 • Advanced equalization

-If you like experimenting with different effects in score playback, Muse FX can be an interesting tool.
+If you’re interested in experimenting with different effects during playback of your scores, Muse FX can be an interesting tool.

 Muse Hub also offers a section called Inspiration, where you can find: